OliverLeenders/Tunni-Lines/Readme.md

 # Tunni Lines Reverse Engineered

+### Credit:
+_The Tunni lines concept was devised by Eduardo Tunni and Fontlab Ltd., and is used in the FontLab font editor._

+Many thanks go to the people at FontLab who kindly gave permission to publish this repository.

 ## Motivation

 I have been amazed by the ingenuity and ease of use of FontLab's _Tunni Line_ feature.
 Using either